isomerpages/moe-evergreensec/_co-curricular-at-evg/CCA Sports/Netball.md

 #### Events and Achievements

 * 4 girls were selected for 17 & U Zone Development Squad Selection in 2023
-* B division entered the quarter finals in the north zone championships 2023
+* B division entered the quarter finals in the North Zone championships 2023

 #### Student Leaders